ivpt/ivpt/README.md

 Any other suggestions?

-I have idea to transfer or share this account to someone that manager the IT in IVPT.
+I have idea to transfer or share this account to someone that manage the IT in IVPT.